williamgrosset/OSCAR-ConCert/ConCert/README.md

 5. Why use JSTL tags with JavaServer pages? *(jsp/oscarAudit.jsp)*<br><br> Keeping code readable, maintainable, and easily understood is important for the development of an open source project.
 JSTL allows us to encapsulate and hide away the details of the main Java work away from the view.
 Also, this keeps the Java code seperate from mixing with HTML markup.

-### Utilizing the Struct framework
+### Utilizing the Struts framework
-The Struct framework utilizes the Java Servlet API (Java Enterprise Edition) and formulates a model, view, controller (MVC) architecture.
+The Struts framework utilizes the Java Servlet API (Java Enterprise Edition) and formulates a model, view, controller (MVC) architecture.
 This framework is used for flexible and maintainable Java web-based applications.
 Currently, OSCAR is running on Struts version 1.2.7.

 The **Action class** *(Audit.java)* represents our model (M).
 This class contains our logic and processes the request by the client.
 Our Action class receives the appropriate data (calling our audit methods below) and then forwards the data back to the presentation layer.
 Overriding the execute method allows us to handle the HTTP request:
 ```java